Maynardo-Cornelius/maynardo_tugas_git/readme.md

-hello my name is maynardo
+hello my name is maynardo, i am a programmer, i am learning at timedoor, my teacher is mr armani